ase1210/Drew-Tris/README.md

 ## Background and Overview

+Drew-Tris is a simple JavaScript game application that is modeled after the classic game Tetris.
+I wanted to see if I could re-create this classic game as well as my own Drew-Tris version in under 4 days.

 #### Motivation for project
   * Tetris is one of my mom's favorite games and a classic from my childhood.
   * The reason I chose this project was to be able to share a coding creation with my mom.

-A 4-day project that will focus on re-creating the classic game Tetris.
-Time permitting, I also want to implement a “crazy-tris” which would have weirdly shaped pieces.

 ## Technologies

-Vanilla JS focused on Object Oriented Programming
+  * Vanilla JavaScript with a focus on Object Oriented Programming
-HTML5 Canvas
+  * HTML5 Canvas
-DOM Manipulation
+  * DOM Manipulation
-Webpack
+  * Webpack